itsyoboieltr/dbest-stack/README.md

 Important notes for production use:

-1. In a production setting, you might want to enable backups for the database.
+1. In a production setting, you might want to enable `backups for the database`.
 This can be done by setting the `COMPOSE_PROFILES` environment variable to `production`.

 ```bash
 COMPOSE_PROFILES="production"
 ```

-2. The `COMPOSE_DATABASE_BACKUP_PATH` environment variable can be used to customize the path where the database backups are stored.
+2. The `COMPOSE_DATABASE_BACKUP_PATH` environment variable can be used to `customize` the path where the `database backups` are stored.

 ```bash
 COMPOSE_DATABASE_BACKUP_PATH="$HOME/backup"